nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 >**Note:** For a stream that does not use scalable video (such as a stream in a relayed session), the publisher adapts the published video to accommodate the subscriber with the worst network conditions.
 Inspector will show quality information based on this worst-performing subscriber.
 So the reported publisher video quality might not reflect the actual video quality experienced by all subscribers to the stream.

-For a stream that uses scalable video, Inspector shows video quality information based on the link between the stream's publisher and the OpenTok Media Router.
+For a stream that uses scalable video, Inspector shows video quality information based on the link between the stream's publisher and the Media Router.

 Publisher audio quality always reflects what the worst subscriber reports.
 This means that the reported publisher audio quality might not reflect the actual audio quality experienced by all subscribers to the stream.